-Ernst & Young 200 George Street Sydney NSW 2000 Australia GPO Box 2646 Sydney NSW 2001 Tel: +61 2 9248 5555 Fax: +61 2 9248 5959 ev.com/au
+Ernst & Young 200 George Street Sydney NSW 2000 Australia GPO Box 2646 Sydney NSW 2001 Tel: +61 2 9248 5555 Fax: +61 2 9248 5959 ey.com/au

-Auditor's independence declaration to the Directors of Good Group (Australia) Limited
+Auditor's independence declaration to the Directors of Quality Holdings (Australia) Limited

-As lead auditor for the review of Good Group (Australia) Limited for the half-year ended 30 June 2021, I declare to the best of my knowledge and belief, there have been:
+As lead auditor for the review of the half-year financial report of Quality Holdings (Australia) Limited for the half-year ended 30 June 2022, I declare to the best of my knowledge and belief, there have been:

-- a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the review; and - b) no contraventions of any applicable code of professional conduct in relation to the review.
+- a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the review; - b) no contraventions of any applicable code of professional conduct in relation to the review; and - no non-audit services provided that contravene any applicable code of professional conduct in relation to the review.

-This declaration is in respect of Good Group (Australia) Limited and the entities it controlled during the financial period.
+This declaration is in respect of Quality Holdings (Australia) Limited and the entities it controlled during the financial period.

 D.G.
+Brown

-Brown Partner Sydney
+Partner Sydney